 Spring can be the busiest time of year for gardeners.
 Once day length and temperatures increase, our plants surge into growth.
 In addition to soil preparation, seed sowing and planting, there's also plenty of pruning to be done.

 Many plants should be pruned in spring, including lavender, buddleia and ornamental grasses.
 Pruning in spring makes way for more growth and helps to encourage more flowers, foliage and colourful stems on a wide range of plants.

 Some spring-flowering shrubs flower on old branches and if left unpruned will turn into a jumbled mess, with new growth made only at the top of the shrub.
 Unlike buddleias and fuchsias, which flower on the same year’s growth and can be pruned almost to ground level, shrubs such as forsythia need careful treatment.

-Spring pruning means you can also ensure your shrub has a nice shape.
-It’s also an opportunity to cut out dead, diseased or dying stems.
-After pruning, mulch plants with a generous layer of garden compost or well-rotted manure to give them a boost.
+Spring pruning also means you can ensure your shrub has a nice shape, while giving you the opportunity to cut out dead, diseased or dying stems.
+After pruning, mulch plants with a generous layer of garden compost or well-rotted manure, to give them a boost.

-Shrubs that bloomed in the summer such as fuchsia and buddleja can be cut back hard in spring to encourage a burst of new growth and plenty of flowers for next season.
-Watch our video guide on pruning buddleja.
+Flowering shrubs that bloomed in the summer such as fuchsia and buddleja should be cut back hard in spring to encourage a burst of new growth from the base of the plant, and plenty of flowers for the new season.

 Plants grown for colourful winter stems

-Encourage the growth of colourful winter stems by cutting plants such as dogwoods and willow back hard in early spring.
+Encourage the growth of colourful winter stems by cutting plants such as dogwoods such as Cornus alba and willow back hard in early spring.
 Do the same with plants grown for their foliage, such as cotinus.
 Watch our video guide on pruning and propagating dogwoods.